 A sure sign of wood rot is bouncy floors.
 If you have bouncy floors, it is likely that you have wood rot instead of mold.

-So, what is a bouncy floor?
-Basically, when you walk across your floor, if it moves or gives way, it’s likely infected with wood rot.
+“Bouncy floor” is a term used to describe floors that move or give away when you walk across them.
+This usually happens when the floor has been infected with wood rot.
 Instead of breaking under your weight, the floor will bounce back once you move away from the affected area.